This Easter Pavlova is proof that there really is a Pav for every season, holiday, and event. Easy to make, readily available ingredients!

 1. Eggs are easiest to separate when cold, and easiest to whip up when they’re room temperature.

-Crack them right away when you take them out of the fridge, then cover the bowl and let it sit for a bit to warm to room temp.
-10-15 minutes should be plenty of time, you don’t want to leave them out all day, as salmonella is a THING.
+For best results, crack them right away when you take them out of the fridge, then cover the bowl and let it sit for a bit to warm to room temp.
+10-15 minutes should be enough time, you don’t want to leave them out all day, as salmonella is a THING.

 2. When cracking and separating your eggs, be VERY CAREFUL to not get any yolk in your whites.